esmero/archipelago-documentation/docs/ami_lod_rec.md

 - Your Original term values (labels)
 - The CSV Column Header/Key from the source spreadsheet where the value is found
 - A Checked option you can use to denote that an LoD mapping has been reviewed/revisioned
-- The Linked Data Label and URI/L pairing selected during the LoD reconciliation process
+- The Linked Data Label and URL pairing selected during the LoD reconciliation process

 ![AMI Edit Reconciled LoD](images/ami/AMIeditReconciledLoD.jpg)